ADDED TO CART SUCCESSFULLY GO TO CART

 Polycystic ovary syndrome (PCOS) is a condition that affects millions of women worldwide.
 It is a hormonal disorder that causes enlarged ovaries with small cysts on the outer edges.
 While most people associate PCOS with weight gain and obesity, a significant percentage of women with PCOS are lean.
 In fact, up to 30% of women have lean PCOS.

-In this article, we will provide a comprehensive guide on lean PCOD or PCOS, its symptoms, diagnosis, and treatment options.
+In this article, we will provide a comprehensive guide on PCOS in lean women, its symptoms, diagnosis, and lean PCOS treatment.

 What is lean PCOS?

 Lean PCOS is a subtype of PCOS that is not associated with obesity.
-Women with lean PCOS have a normal body mass index (BMI) but experience the same symptoms as those with PCOS.
+Lean women with PCOS have a normal body mass index (BMI) but experience the same symptoms as those with PCOS.
 The exact cause is not yet fully understood, but it is believed to be related to insulin resistance.

 Insulin resistance is a condition in which the body's cells become less responsive to insulin, leading to higher insulin levels in the blood.
 This can cause the ovaries to produce more androgen hormones, leading to symptoms of PCOS.